msadeedashraf/react-082024-pm/Assignments.md

 Create a color picker where you can type the color name and above label/textbox gets filled with that color.
 ![Color Selector](Assets/challange.png)

+### Sixth
+Pickup a simple project in react like a to do list or portfolio from youtube.

 ## Reading Assignments:

 ### Spread Operator